Skip to main content

 }

-role is assumed by Pipelines to plan changes in the infrastructure-live-root
+• The root-pipelines-plan role is used by Pipelines to plan changes in the infrastructure-live-root repository.

 root-pipelines-plan